-VPS CO Line Service & Automatic Time Mode Notification for Incoming Call
+7. VPS CO Line Service & Automatic Time Mode Notification for Incoming Call\

 Multiple tenants can share a single VPS; each tenant does not require a dedicated VPS port.
-If the destination of the incoming CO line call is a VM (DPT) group, the PBX sends the VPS trunk group number and time mode (day/lunch/break/night) of the tenant (→ 1.17.4 Time Service) assigned for the call to the VPS.
+If the destination of the incoming CO line call is a VM (DPT) group, the PBX sends the VPS trunk group number and time mode (day/lunch/break/night) of the tenant ( $\rightarrow$ 1.17.5 Time Service) assigned for the call to the VPS.
 Therefore the VPS can send the assigned message (company greeting) to the caller.
-Corresponding VPS trunk group number and tenant number are determined by the setting of each CO line port.
+Corresponding VPS trunk group number and tenant number are determined by the setting of the incoming CO line call as follows: